-- 1. Speed-up/slowdown on DOM playback is optional and may not be possible with all systems.
-No limits are placed on speed-up or slow-down factors. - 2.
-If the DOM can operate with a speedup/slowdown, the ROT increment per DPSCLK must be specified to the DOM.
+- 1. Speed-up/slowdown on DOM playback is optional and may not be possible with all systems. - 2.
+If the DOM can operate with a speed-up/slowdown, the ROT increment per DPSCLK must be specified to the DOM.

 11. Signal Timing Relationships